Launch Pad Contents

 You have now completed the Launch Pad section and ready to move on to the first official coaching session.
 If you are following this journey with a coach be sure to have booked in your initial coaching session.

-And for those of you going it alone, remember you will reaps more rewards with a workbook to complete the upcoming activities and exercises.
+And for those of you going it alone, remember you will reap more rewards with a workbook to complete the upcoming activities and exercises.
 Simply contact us today to purchase your copy.

 Apart from that, best wishes on your journey.
 Some people have told us that the next section is by far their favourite.
 Simply click Next to continue.